The Living Lab

 Intelligent production, storage, transport, marketing and use of green hydrogen

 Green hydrogen plays a key role in the successful implementation of the energy transition.
-Renewable electricity produced by electrolysis is environment friendly, easy to store and supports efficient intersectoral energy integration by compensating for weather-related fluctuations in solar and wind power generation as well as seasonal fluctuations in demand and covering peak loads.
-What’s more, it can be used in a variety of ways: whether in the supply of electricity or heat, in electromobility or in the chemical industry.
-However, the development of a global hydrogen economy is still in its infancy.
-This is precisely where the Energiepark Bad Lauchstädt comes into play.
+Produced by electrolysis using renewable electricity, it is environmentally friendly, easy to store and, by balancing weather-related fluctuations in solar and wind power generation as well as seasonal demand fluctuations and covering peak loads, enables efficient sector coupling.
+In addition, it can be used in a wide variety of ways: whether in electricity or heat supply, in mobility, or in the chemical industry.
+However, the development of a global hydrogen economy is still only at the beginning.
+This is precisely where Energiepark Bad Lauchstädt comes in.

-The Energiepark Bad Lauchstädt is a production-scale real-life laboratory for the intelligent production of green hydrogen and its storage, transport, marketing and use.
-This real-life laboratory is testing the entire value chain of green hydrogen on an industrial scale for the first time.
-A 30 MW electrolysis plant uses renewable electricity from the nearby wind farm to produce green hydrogen.
-Temporarily stored in a salt cavern specially created for this purpose, the green hydrogen can be fed into the hydrogen supply network for the chemical industry in Central Germany via a converted gas pipeline and used for future urban mobility solutions.
-The real-life laboratory contributes to research into tomorrow’s green hydrogen technologies. bringing them to market maturity – for a technologically strong and future-oriented hydrogen-based economy in the Central Germany region and successful intersectoral energy integration throughout the Federal Republic.
+Energiepark Bad Lauchstädt is a large-scale real-world laboratory for the intelligent production of green hydrogen, as well as its storage, transport, marketing and use.
+As a real-world laboratory for the energy transition, the entire value chain of green hydrogen is being tested for the first time on an industrial scale.
+Using a large-scale electrolysis plant of up to 30 MW and renewable electricity from a nearby wind farm, green hydrogen is produced.
+Temporarily stored in a salt cavern created specifically for this purpose, the green hydrogen can be fed into the hydrogen network of the chemical industry based in Central Germany via a converted gas pipeline and, in the longer term, used for urban mobility solutions.
+In this way, the real-world laboratory helps to research these future technologies around green hydrogen and bring them to market maturity—for a technologically strong and future-oriented hydrogen region in Central Germany and successful sector coupling throughout the Federal Republic of Germany.

 Project status